Hundreds protest against high prices in Iran

 He said a number of protesters were arrested for “trying to damage public property”.

-Videos posted on social media showed riot police used water cannon and tear gas to disperse crowds.

-Norouzian was quoted as saying by state news agency IRNA that the protests were organized by “enemies of the Islamic Republic” and “counter-revolutionaries”.

-Demonstrators also chanted ”leave Syria, think about us”, criticizing Iran’s deployment of troops to support President Bashar al-Assad against the uprising that broke out in 2011.
+Demonstrators also chanted ”leave Syria, think about us”, criticising Iran’s deployment of troops thre to support President Bashar al-Assad against the uprising that broke out in 2011.

 Tehran has also provided funds to prop up Syria’s struggling economy.